uwu/shelter/packages/shelter-docs/docs/reference.md

 even if you intend to listen for a whole list of elements.

 `selector` is a [CSS Selector](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors).
+This selector applies to elements that change, and all of their children.

 Generally, you would use this to wait for React to render something you are interested in, after you know its about to.